Why Book Royal Palace of Madrid Tickets with us?

 Do we need to carry a hard copy of the Royal Palace Of Madrid tickets before entering?

-You do not need to carry a hard copy of the tickets for Royal Palace of Madrid.
-Most booking agencies will send a confirmation email with the booking details to the registered email ID.
+You do not need to carry a hard copy of the tickets for the Palace.
 You only need to present your online Royal Palace of Madrid entry tickets.

 What is unique about the Royal Palace Of Madrid?